arsun2/poweraid/README.md

 # poweraid

-Google Chrome Extension that provides an accessible and centralized crowdsourcing platform for trending social causes.
+Google Chrome Extension that provides an accessible and centralized crowdsourcing platform to donate to trending social causes.

 To run:
 1. Clone repository